-The Verywell Mind Podcast Friday Fix: How to Reframe Your Shame By Amy Morin, LCSW, Editor-in-Chief Published on October 29, 2021 Print Verywell / Julie Bang Table of Contents View All Table of Contents Friday Fix: How to Reframe Your Shame More About the Podcast Every Friday on The Verywell Mind Podcast, Editor-in-Chief Amy Morin, LCSW, shares the “Friday Fix”—a short episode featuring a quick, actionable tip or exercise to help you manage a specific mental health issue or concern.
+The Verywell Mind Podcast Friday Fix: How to Reframe Your Shame By Amy Morin, LCSW Amy Morin, LCSW Facebook LinkedIn Twitter Amy Morin, LCSW, is a psychotherapist and international bestselling author.
+Her books, including "13 Things Mentally Strong People Don't Do," have been translated into more than 40 languages.
+Her TEDx talk, "The Secret of Becoming Mentally Strong," is one of the most viewed talks of all time.
+Learn about our editorial process Published on October 29, 2021 Print Verywell / Julie Bang Table of Contents View All Table of Contents Friday Fix: How to Reframe Your Shame More About the Podcast Every Friday on The Verywell Mind Podcast, Editor-in-Chief Amy Morin, LCSW, shares the “Friday Fix”—a short episode featuring a quick, actionable tip or exercise to help you manage a specific mental health issue or concern.
 Subscribe Now: Apple Podcasts / Spotify / Google Podcasts Friday Fix: How to Reframe Your Shame Shame is a painful feeling we all experience at one time or another.
 It often involves a deep-rooted fear that someone is going to find out about a mistake we made or a character flaw we have.
 When we feel shame, we want to hide from everyone.
 And it can lead to isolation and suffering.
 It’s a frequent topic of conversation in therapy.
 Sometimes shame stems from past trauma.
 At other times, it is triggered by feelings of not being good enough.
 Fortunately, there are steps you can take to address your shame.
 And when you do, you can begin to thrive.
 In this episode, I share the most helpful thing you can do to start addressing your shame.
 I also talk about the difference between shame and guilt, how our upbringing affects our shame, and why parents shouldn’t shame their kids.
 More About the Podcast The Verywell Mind Podcast is available across all streaming platforms.
 If you like the show, please leave us a review on Apple Podcasts.
 Reviews and ratings are a great way to encourage other people to listen and help them prioritize their mental health too.
 Links and Resources Follow Amy Morin on Instagram Check out Amy’s books on mental strength Watch Amy’s TEDx Talk The Secret of Becoming Mentally Strong What Is Shame?
-The Relationship Between PTSD and Shame If You Liked This Episode You Might Also Like These Episodes: Friday Fix: How to Find Courage When You Need it the Most Friday Fix: How Radical Acceptance Can Reduce Your Suffering Friday Fix: How to Stop Repeating Your Mistakes By Amy Morin, LCSW, Editor-in-Chief Amy Morin, LCSW, is the Editor-in-Chief of Verywell Mind.
-She's also a licensed clinical social worker, psychotherapist, and international bestselling author.
+The Relationship Between PTSD and Shame If You Liked This Episode You Might Also Like These Episodes: Friday Fix: How to Find Courage When You Need it the Most Friday Fix: How Radical Acceptance Can Reduce Your Suffering Friday Fix: How to Stop Repeating Your Mistakes By Amy Morin, LCSW Amy Morin, LCSW, is a psychotherapist and international bestselling author.
 Her books, including "13 Things Mentally Strong People Don't Do," have been translated into more than 40 languages.
 Her TEDx talk, "The Secret of Becoming Mentally Strong," is one of the most viewed talks of all time.
 See Our Editorial Process Meet Our Review Board Share Feedback Was this page helpful?
 Thanks for your feedback!
 What is your feedback?
 Other Helpful Report an Error Submit Speak to a Therapist Online Advertiser Disclosure × The offers that appear in this table are from partnerships from which Verywell Mind receives compensation.